American Dream (shopping mall): Private transport

-In April 2019 it was reported American Dream planned to run a fleet of several helicopters to offer luxury transportation for wealthy international tourists and residents from a helipad to be located on the roof of the mall's Saks Fifth Avenue store, one of three located on the property by the time it opened that October.
-That month, NorthJersey.com reported the mall had purchased three helicopters in May, plus four automoblies—two Rolls-Royces and two Bentleys—to transport customers from Manhattan and the Hamptons.
+A helipad on the roof of the mall's Saks Fifth Avenue store was one of three located on the property by the time it opened that October.
+That month, NorthJersey.com reported the mall had purchased three helicopters in May, plus four automobiles—two Rolls-Royces and two Bentleys—to transport customers from Manhattan and the Hamptons.
 American Dream would also employ a Rolls-Royce golf cart to move VIP guests throughout the property.
 The amenity made American Dream one of the region's first retail centers to offer such an accommodation to shoppers wishing to avoid traffic.

 Criticism

 Opposition to the idea of building a permanent shopping center within the Meadowlands Sports Complex centered on traffic and environmental concerns.
 The project is being built on state-owned land, as the NJSEA is a state agency, and $81.3 million was spent on transportation improvements such as new off and on ramps and a train station at the Sports Complex.
 Some have also called the mall a "colossal real estate nightmare", and "perhaps the worst retail failure ever".

 The project was also criticized by environmentalists who issued a complaint on July 10, 2012, that draft permits approved by the Army Corps of Engineers would allow five more acres of wetlands to be destroyed for the project, which had already filled in more than seven.
 Jeff Tittel, director of the New Jersey chapter of the Sierra Club, stated, "This project will increase traffic and flooding while taking business away from existing stores.
 This project is the Super Bowl of Sprawl and the American Dream is a commuter's nightmare."

 In May 2006, the U.S. Securities and Exchange Commission (SEC) announced it was formally investigating the Mills Corporation, the original developer of the property, after it announced that it was restating four years of earnings due to executive misconduct and accounting errors.
 Later in the year, an analyst at Bank of America Securities pushed Mills Corporation to drop the project, citing the signs of cost overruns.

-In 2007 the Federal Aviation Administration expressed concerns about the height of the Ferris wheel, which at the time was planned to be 287 ft, which the FAA feared would affect local air traffic to and from Teterboro Airport.
+In 2007, the Federal Aviation Administration expressed concerns about the height of the Ferris wheel, which at the time was planned to be 287 ft, which the FAA feared would affect local air traffic to and from Teterboro Airport.